Emil C. Schultz

 - His wife Elnor (?) became a widow at his death.

-- He was buried at Greenwood Cemetery in Michigan City, LaPorte County, Indiana.
+- He was interred at Greenwood Cemetery, Michigan City, LaPorte County, Indiana.

 - Last Edited: 24 Aug 2014